Planetarium

 With the roof reinstated, in 2011 the room returned to public use and is now often used for the queue of the park's mazes during Scarefest.
 Most notably, the area once occupied by the Planetarium was used for the preshow of The Sanctuary from 2012 to 2014.

-Oblivion - Queueline Themeing featuring the remains of the park's Planetarium
+Oblivion - Queueline Themeing featuring the remains of the projector from the London Planetarium

 Attraction Stats